mkbabb/parse-that/docs/tranches/B/PROGRESS.md

-Formation status: **RED — P1 is complete as hash-bound reconciliation; P2 is active with locally green S7 recovery and shaped-product correctness, but recursion, unordered residual-overlap/performance, full-product performance, every-subject proof, P3 and both clean audits remain RED or open**
+Formation status: **RED — P1 is complete as hash-bound reconciliation; P2 is active with locally green S7 recovery and shaped-product correctness, but recursion, full-product performance, row-complete P2 disposition, every-subject proof, P3 and both clean audits remain RED or open; both unordered candidate families are retired**

 Release status: **NO RELEASE**